userflux/browser-js/README.md

     - `enrichPageProperties` - (optional) A boolean indicating whether or not to enrich the event with page properties.
 Defaults to `false`
     - `enrichReferrerProperties` - (optional) A boolean indicating whether or not to enrich the event with referrer properties.
 Defaults to `false`
     - `enrichUTMProperties` - (optional) A boolean indicating whether or not to enrich the event with UTM properties.
 Defaults to `false`
+    - `addToQueue` - (optional) A boolean indicating whether or not to add the event to the queue.
+Defaults to `false`.
+If `false`, the event will be sent immediately

 ## 4. Identifying users